-Objective(s) Number: VII(a) (16) Rehabilitation assistance to existing homeowners
+Objective(s) Number: VII(a) (16) Rehabilitation assistance to existing homeowners Only of farme the schola of the - Keterleheure

-Description: Home Assistance ProgramTo provide deferred payment loans for the elderly and disabled in: Kalamaula/Hoolehua/Kapaakea; Keaukaha-Panaewa; Nanakuli/Waianae; Papakolea/Waimanalo.
+Under the Home Assistance Program, this goal will allow the department to conduct home repair/renovation/rehabilitation/demolition for eligible lessees on the Program/Activity homestead.
+Description: Home To provide deferred payment loans for the elderly and disabled in: Assistance Program Kalamaula/Hoolehua/Kapaakea; Keaukaha-Panaewa; Nanakuli/Waianae; Papakolea/Waimanalo.
 50 families have been identified and are in the various stages of qualifying and/or being served.
-Kalamaula/Hoolehua/Kapaakea; Keaukaha-Panaewa; Nanakuli/Waianae; Papakolea/Waimanalo.
-50 families have been identified and are in the various -- -- --